ltfe-ict-academy/python-beginner-course/Part_01_Introduction_to_the_Python_Ecosystem/README.md

-# Uvod v Python ekosistem
+# Introduction to the Python Ecosystem

-## Kako deluje program na računalniku?
+## How Does a Program Work on a Computer?
 A **program makes a computer usable.** Without a program, a computer, even the most powerful one, is nothing more than an object.

 It can **execute only extremely simple operations.** For example, a computer cannot understand the value of a complicated mathematical function by itself, although this isn't beyond the realms of possibility in the near future.